 Behavior in and out of the classroom is governed by the Honor Code.
-Intellectual honesty is expected of all Academy students; each student does his or her own work and plagiarism is forbidden (see the Honor Code).
+Intellectual honesty is expected of all Academy students; each student does his or her own work and plagiarism and the use of AI in the writing and/or editing process is forbidden (see the Honor Code).
 This does not mean that students cannot work together-on the contrary, there are many instances that call for group work.
 However, students must learn to distinguish and communicate what work is theirs and what is the result of shared efforts or the work of others.
 If a student is unsure whether or not to annotate something, they should ask the instructor.
 Likewise, the use of commercial study guides or notes without express permission of the teacher not only inhibits a student's own creative and critical thinking, it is dishonest.
 A student who engages in academic dishonesty will meet with the Co-Head of School for Community and/or the Co-Head of School for Academics, who will in turn craft a discipline plan appropriate to the situation.
 Depending on the severity of the infraction, the punishment may include, but not be limited to, earning a zero on the assignment, redoing the assignment, in-school detention, suspension, or separation from The Academy.